EducationalTestingService/factor_analyzer/README.rst

 In adddition, the package includes a ``confirmatory_factor_analyzer`` module with a stand-alone ``ConfirmatoryFactorAnalyzer`` class.
-The class includes an ``analyze()`` method that allows users to perform confirmatory factor analysis using MLE.
-Performing CFA requires users to specify a model with the expected factor loading relationships and other constraints.
+The class includes an ``fit()`` method that allows users to perform confirmatory factor analysis using MLE.
+Performing CFA requires users to specify a model with the expected factor loading relationships.
+This can be done using the ``ModelSpecificationParser`` class.

 Examples
 --------